 - Be Still to Discover Your Strong

 - 4 Simple Ways to Make Time for God in a Busy Life

 Learn more about deepening your relationship with God in Ginger’s book.
 Enhance your reading experience in this fun and interactive group of readers on FB.
 Request to join here.
-A new discussion begins March 1!
+A new discussion begins in September 2021!

 You can order your copy of Holy in the Moment here.
 Check out the Holy in the Moment book page for a free discussion/journal guide and other resources.

 *This post includes affiliate links at no cost to you.
 Thank you for supporting my writing ministry.